Indonesian Americans: Workforce

 Roughly one of every eight Indonesian Americans worked as a cook, waiter, or waitress.
 Restaurants owned by Indonesian Americans are sites for cultural unity over shared meals and traditions.

+According to Pew Research in 2019, households headed by an Indonesian immigrant had a median income of $80,000, compared to $64,000 and $66,000 for all immigrant and U.S.-born households, respectively.

 Media

 Indonesians have founded a number of publications in California.
 The earliest was the Indonesian Journal, founded in 1988, and published primarily in the Indonesian language.
 Others include the Loma Linda-based Actual Indonesia News (founded 1996, also in Indonesian), and the Glendora-based Indonesia Media (founded 1998).
 Los Angeles-based monthly The Indonesia Letter has the largest circulation.